 A noncommercial radio broadcaster for twenty years, Paul Riismandel founded the mediageek blog in 2001 to cover independent media and the policies that affect our ability to communicate.
 A year later he created the mediageek radioshow to bring these issues to the airwaves.
 The program is now heard on fourteen noncommercial stations in the US and Canada.
-Paul’s professional focus is educational media and technology, and he is the advisor to student-run WNUR-FM at Northwestern University.
+Paul’s professional focus is educational media and technology, and he was formerly the advisor to student-run WNUR-FM at Northwestern University.
 He is also a contributing editor to Streaming Media Magazine where he writes the Class Act column on educational online media.

 Gavin Dahl, Judith Gips, Meg Eppel, Brendan O’Neill, Jacob Margolis, Bob Mason, Yasmin Sahibzadah, Chris Stroffolino, Kevin Vance, Kye Weasner, Helen Yamamoto